amyinorbit/hons/_posts/2017-03-14-week9-roundup.md

+---
-title: Week 9 Roundup
+title: "Week 9 Roundup"
 date: 2017-03-14
-template: post.html
+layout: post
+---

 I've spent the last week setting up (fighting with) the GCC compiler and FreeRTOS SDK for the Wemos D1 mini development board (powered by the ESP8266